‘WrestleMania 33’ Matches, Latest Odds: Undertaker, Goldberg Pull Off Upsets?

 Wrestlemania 33 is finally here!
 After all the hype and high drama, it is finally time to put up or shut up as the WrestleMania 33 battles are scheduled to take place this evening.
-Can any of the heavy underdogs pull of an upset, or will all of the expected favorites go home victorious?
+Can any of the heavy underdogs pull off an upset, or will all of the expected favorites go home victorious?

 A few of the biggest underdogs on the Las Vegas odds board include The Undertaker, Bray Wyatt and Goldberg.
 While all three of these WWE stars are not expected to win their WrestleMania 33 matches, you just never know what the outcome will be, especially when we are talking about WrestleMania.